Ohio Dominican University

 Simply put: students not only love studying in Columbus, but many choose to stay in Central Ohio after graduation to launch successful careers in fields they love.

 Ohio Dominican University’s 75-acre tree-lined campus is located just minutes from the heart of downtown Columbus—the 14th-largest city in the United States.

 Ohio Dominican University is the only NCAA Division II program in Central Ohio, and it competes in the Great Midwest Athletic Conference (GMAC).
 ODU’s 400 student-athletes compete on 16 varsity teams, including men’s teams in baseball, basketball, cross country, football, golf, soccer and track and field, and women’s teams in basketball, cross country, golf, soccer, softball, track and field, and volleyball.

 ODU student-athletes excel in the classroom and on the field of play.
-Approximately 60 percent of ODU student-athletes surpassed a 3.0 GPA in 2017, and together, achieved a 3.1 cumulative GPA.
+In 2018, ODU student-athletes achieved a cumulative GPA of 3.1 for the eighth consecutive year.
 ODU has had 14 Academic All-Americans since 2014.
 Learn more about ODU Athletics at www.ohiodominicanpanthers.com.

 Percent of students living on campus.

 Ohio Dominican’s Career Development Center offers comprehensive resources as a student-centered hub for access to meaningful internships and rewarding careers.
 Approximately 92 percent of students surveyed in 2017 were either employed full time or attending graduate school within six months of graduating.

 Whether students have yet to decide on a major or are looking for an internship or job, the Center’s experienced and dedicated team ensure them a vast collection of resources—its network of corporate partners help any ODU alum stand out in a competitive job market.
 The Center helps students with: